xmos/lib_device_control/lib_device_control/doc/rst/lib_control.rst

       init() ==> i.register_resources(r[])

 To ensure compatibility, a special command is provided to query the version of control xC interface.
+This allows the host to query the device and check that it is running the same version, which will ensure command compatibility.

-Please see the `API`_ section for further details.
+Please see the `API---Device side`_ section for further details.

 |newpage|